Calafat, Romania Hero Image

 Regus Craiova Business Center$150Similar to SmartWork, Regus in Craiova provides a reliable coworking option near Calafat.
 It offers a professional and globally recognized brand with various office solutions, meeting rooms, and business support services.
 It's a good choice for those who value consistency and a corporate environment, despite the distance from Calafat.

 Planning to live in Calafat long-term?
-Romania Digital Nomad Visa lets remote workers live legally in Romania.
+Romania Digital Nomad Visa lets remote workers live legally with a minimum income of $3,700/month.

 View full requirements →